AD-Papers-Material/SubsamplingMethods/README.md

 Note that a lower ![QS](https://latex.codecogs.com/png.latex?QS "QS") implies better data quality.

-## Unformity procedure
+## Uniformity procedure

-This procedure subsamples hospitals trying to obtain an equal number of units in every block, by iteratively choosing one hospital from each block.
+This procedure subsamples hospitals so as to obtain an equal number of units in every block, by iteratively choosing one hospital from each block.
 This is the general implementation: